DeepBrain-AI/docs/docs/aihuman/unity-sdk/getting-started/first-aihuman.md

 <img src="/img/aihuman/unity/quickstart_hierarchy.png" />

+#### 1-6.
+If you have created a Unity project in a URP or HDRP environment, select "Canvas/AIHumanView/RawImage - face" gameobject in the AIPlayerUI that you placed in the Hierarchy window, and replace the Material item in the Inspector window with "Chromakey - Built-in" to "Chromakey - URP" Material.

 ### 2. Write a script for implementing the AIPlayer function.
 Select Assets > Create > C# Script from the Unity Editor menu to create a script and write it as follows.